-Truth: While anorexia does statistically have a higher mortality rate than bulimia, they are both just as dangerous as another.
-Bulimics won’t die from their weight but most often bulimics will die from heart attacks from having a weak heart, which becomes weaker from the strain vomiting places on the heart.
-Self-harm is also more common in bulimics than other eating disorders which results in the percentage of self-harming and suicides to be greater in bulimics.
+Truth: While anorexia does statistically have a higher mortality rate than bulimia.
+They are both just as dangerous as each other.
+Bulimics won’t die from their weight but most often bulimics will die from heart attacks from having a weak heart.
+The heart gradually becomes weaker from the strain vomiting places on the heart.
+Self-harm is also more common amongst bulimics.
+Which results in the percentage of self-harming and suicides to be greater in bulimics.

 BULIMIA Myth 5: Bulimia is about vanity.

 Truth: Bulimia is in a simple context is self-harm.
 It is developed as a coping mechanism for the sufferer’s difficult emotions as a way of them trying to handle them.
 It is fuelled by low self-esteem just like every eating disorder.
 While bulimics may act confident it is simply that, an act.